 Our 3 Day Summer Itinerary series is here!
 Offering ideas, places to see and things to do to get the most out of your journey to Summer Adventure.
 You can move straight to Day Two by clicking the link at the bottom or download the complete 3 day itinerary.
 Let’s begin, shall we?

-Experience Buffalo’s small-town atmosphere with local Art & Pottery shops on Main, Fort, and Lobban streets, clothing, antiques and specialty stores and a family owned sporting goods store.
+Experience Buffalo’s small-town atmosphere with local art and pottery shops, clothing, antiques and specialty stores and a family-owned sporting goods store on Main Street, Fort Street and Lobban Avenue in downtown Buffalo.

-Main Street also features the Official Longmire store, The Bucking Buffalo, owned by Craig and Judy Johnson; the author of the Longmire series of books and organizer of the Longmire Days held annually in July.
+Main Street also features the Official Longmire store, The Bucking Buffalo Supply Company, owned by Craig and Judy Johnson.
+Craig Johnson is the author of the Longmire series of books and helps organize the Longmire Days event that takes place annually in July.

 Enjoy the views, take a hike at Hunter Corrals, Circle Park or Elgin Park, all trailheads nestled just 15-20 minutes away from downtown Buffalo.